Skip to main content

 position_ticker = p.ticker

-In many ways this is an improvement.
+In many ways, this is an improvement.
 We now have our type hints, attribute access and improved static type checking effectiveness.
-The downside to this is that this is an overly verbose method for data representation.
+This however is a verbose means of representing data - can we do better?

 #